Kinovarobotics/kinova-ros/jaco_gazebo/README.md

 ## Known limitations

 * The grippers of Jaco and Mico do not behave like the actual grippers
-* Masses and inertias need to be updated with their real values
+* Masses and inertias are set to a [default value](http://answers.gazebosim.org/question/7142/strange-behaviour-of-robot-model-when-using/) that works well for the ros effort controllers.
-* Joints' stiffness and damping need revision to emulate the arms behavior